 15 – President Clinton tells Haiti’s military leaders “Leave now or we will force you from power”.
 A month later they do so, averting a US invasion.

 21 – The Los Angeles and Santa Barbara Prosecutors Offices announce that charges will not be laid against Michael Jackson, but the case will remain open until 1999.

-28 – A car and passenger ferry with 950 people onboard sinks in the Baltic Sea on its way from Estonia to Sweden.
+28 – The car and passenger ferry MS Estonia sinks in the Baltic Sea on its way from Estonia to Sweden with 950 people on board.
 Fewer than 100 people survive the disaster.

 09 – The US sends troops and warships to the Persian Gulf in response to Saddam Hussein sending thousands of troops and hundreds of tanks toward the Kuwaiti border.